-- g) Misuse of Information Communications Technology Network Any student misusing the Internet will be disciplined.
-Please refer to the Internet Acceptable Use Policy (Section J). - h) Theft of Ideas/ Academic Dishonesty Honesty and trust are cornerstone virtues and Gospel values we strive to develop at our school.
-Students should take pride for their learning and the work that they do in school.
+Misuse of Information Communications Technology Network - Any student misusing the Internet will be disciplined.
+Please refer to the Internet Acceptable Use Policy (Section J).

+Theft of Ideas/ Academic Dishonesty- Honesty and trust are cornerstone virtues and Gospel values we strive to develop at our school.
+Students should take pride in their learning and in the work that they do in school.
 Students are expected to respect and foster a culture of academic honesty.
 When a teacher assigns any type of assignment, the expectation is always that the student will be the author of the work submitted.
-Theft of ideas includes, but is not limited to: copying, non-existent or improper citation of another person's work, cheating(receiving and supplying unauthorized assistance, materials or other aides in any school work, assignment or test), internet copying and pasting, plagiarism, having another person doing the assignment, submitting previously graded work, getting assistance on school work from others (such as a tutor or parent) in a manner that goes beyond reasonable limits or limits noted by the teacher, such that the authenticity of the student's work comes into question.
+Theft of ideas includes, but is not limited to, copying, non-existent or improper citation of another person's work, cheating (receiving and supplying unauthorized assistance, materials or other aides in any school work, assignment or test), use of Artificial Intelligence to complete work, internet copying and pasting, plagiarism, having another person doing the assignment, submitting previously graded work, getting assistance on school work from others (such as a tutor or parent) in a manner that goes beyond reasonable limits or limits noted by the teacher, such that the authenticity of the student's work comes into question.

 Each department will develop specific expectations of academic honesty that apply to their department that help to define for the student the parameters of academic honesty specific to that discipline.
-All cases of academic dishonesty will be reported to the school administration where they will be recorded and tracked.
+All cases of academic dishonesty will be reported to the school administration where it will be documented.
 Students involved in an infraction of academic dishonesty will not be eligible for school-based awards for that year.
+All students involved will be placed on academic probation and may be suspended or not invited to attend the school the following year.
+Other consequences may also be given.
+Repeated or flagrant academic dishonesty will result in suspension and/or expulsion.